sumin-Ma/GALAMOST/docs/_build/html/_sources/module-dpd.rst.txt

 .. py:class:: DpdGwvv(AllInfo all_info, ParticleSet group)

-   initializes a GWVV NVT thermostat for a group of DPD particles with system information and particle group
+   The constructor of a GWVV NVT thermostat for a group of DPD particles.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of particles.